 Yet, the unmistakable crossed out number “23” left visible towards the bottom left of “Formations I” indicates authorial intention, as Maceda had decided that that particular location was unsuitable for “23.”
 The “23” remains visible beneath the imprinted X, however, signaling not only its erroneous placement, but that forethought had been given to placing each respective number.
 This marker of intention suggests that participants had options: they could comply, adopt a divergent direction, follow someone else, or even mistakenly assume the incorrect position.
 In spite of their decision (or mistakes), however, the result was the same: the dispersion of bodies occupying the usually unused areas of the CCP .

 “Formations II” divides the participants into three groups.
 Two smaller groups of twenty-five are drawn at opposite diagonal corners from one another; the diagram instructs one group to simply sit and the other to form a single file line that “makes(s) a continuous spiral.”
-The large group of fifty people is labeled as the “walking group” required to “keep moving.”
+The large group of fifty people is labeled as the “walking group”, required to “keep moving.”
 Despite the lack of elevated stage, the two smaller groups are drawn sequestered together in distinct scenes that might encourage audience members to look upon them like pieces of theater.
 Dividing these two, however, is the “walking group” that mirrors the behavior of the audience members as they traversed the CCP to observe the sitting and the spiraling performers.
 Although the possession of cassette players and bare feet made the performers distinct from audience members, in darkness it would have been difficult to discern a performer from a member of the audience.
 The vast majority of people would thus shift between spectator and performer as they navigated through the different groups in “Formations II.”

 “Formations III” divides the volunteers into one “big” group and one “small” group [Fig. 7].
 “Formations II” requires the big group, made of seventy people, to “go near walls; walk and make the audience walk with you.”
 The remaining thirty are ordered to sit in the center and instructed to “examine your recorder, doodle, pretend to knit or do something.”
 The “small” group appears labeled as such not only because they are small in number, but also because their intended movements are modest.
 Though these gestures are humble, the participants are given a distinct instance in Cassettes 100 to follow the directions, yet choose their own method of doing so.
 In this formation, the text in the diagram also encourages volunteers to explore the boundaries of the building by pushing right up against its walls.
 This is also the first time the diagrams address the presence of an audience.
 They encourage the performer to “make the audience walk with you” as they walked “near walls,” expanding the perimeters of the prescribed performance space to the very edges of the CCP.
 The audience members once again blend with the performers as they join them against the walls of the institution.